 Appointment of trustees

+Elected trustee

-The Society in a general meeting shall elect the trustees and may elect the officers.
+The Charity in a general meeting shall elect the trustees and may elect the officers.

 The trustees may appoint any person who is willing to act as a trustee.
 They may also appoint trustees to act as officers.

-At each annual general meeting a third of committee members shall retire and be eligible for re-election up to a fixed number of three-year terms as set out in the Society’s rules and regulations.
+At each annual general meeting a third of elected trustees shall retire and be eligible for re-election up to a fixed number of three-year terms as set out in the Charity’s rules and regulations.

+Co-opted Trustees

-In case of a vacancy arising on the committee, the committee may co-opt a new trustee who shall then stand for election by members at the next annual general meeting.
+In case of a vacancy arising on the committee, the trustees may co-opt a new trustee from the members of the Charity who shall then stand for election by members at the next annual general meeting.

+Where relevant, the existing trustees may also appoint Co-opted trustees who are not a member of the Charity to provide additional expertise or experience, provided that:

+any such Co-opted trustees do not represent more than one third of all trustees

+any such Co-opted trustees serve no more than two consecutive three-year terms.

+The trustees may appoint co-opted Trustees as officers, provided that no more than one third of all officers are co-opted Trustees.

 Disqualification and removal of trustees

+There must be at least three charity trustees.
+If the number falls below this minimum, the remaining trustee or trustees may act only to call a meeting of the Charity trustees or appoint a new charity trustee.

 A trustee shall cease to hold office if he or she:

 is disqualified from acting as a trustee by virtue of sections 178 and 179 of the Charities Act 2011 (or any statutory re-enactment or modification of that provision);

-ceases to be a member of the Society as detailed in section 4
+ceases to be a member of the Charity as detailed in section 4

-in the written opinion, given to the Society, of a registered medical practitioner treating that person, has become physically or mentally incapable of acting as a trustee and may remain so for more than three months;
+in the written opinion, given to the Charity, of a registered medical practitioner treating that person, has become physically or mentally incapable of acting as a trustee and may remain so for more than three months;

-resigns as a trustee by notice to the Society (but only if at least two trustees will remain in office when the notice of resignation is to take effect); or
+resigns as a trustee by notice to the Charity

 is absent without the permission of the trustees from all their meetings held within a period of 12 consecutive months and the trustees resolve that his or her office be vacated.